rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 To balance this high duty of collaboration that our kids have birth in, I introduced later in My Constitution a 'compulsory change declaration' to be done within the first 50 years of age, in order to be able to be considered an adult: being able to have a VAT number to open a company, being able to speak in public, being able to be a representative, being able to have a gun license for civil reasons, being able to have kids and educate them ... , without the need to be a military.
 [To produce and declare a solemn amendment to the current system you were born into](http://www.anythingtosay.com/).

-Millions of amendment dumped in a blockchain every year are a powerful evolutionary common system.
+Millions of amendment dumped in a blockchain every year are a powerful evolutionary common system in the executive branch.
+The same that already happens in the judicial branch of the 'common law systems'.

-By elevating this high duty at constitutional level, anybody - Assange, Manning and Snowden included - would have one holy chance to make his own rebellion functional to build up a better world, at least once in life, without infringing any lower law, without the need of public expenditure for a judicial process, without the chance of censorship, and probably without risking their lives.
+By elevating this high duty/right at constitutional level, anybody - Assange, Manning and Snowden included - would have one holy chance to make his own rebellion functional to build up a better world, at least once in life, without infringing any lower law, without the need of public expenditure for a judicial process, without the chance of censorship, and probably without risking their lives.

 Thousands of instances dropped in the public blockchain daily, that make the traditional representatives and the executives